 The sections and data you can edit depend on the type of step.

 Do one of the following :

 |View step details||To display the individual components of a step which includes step, argument, and object, click to the left of Step, Arguments, or Object.|

 |Arrange step order||Arrange the order of your script by dragging the step to a different location.|

+Note: You can filter the steps displayed during replay by their level using the Script Level selector in the menu bar.
 For more information, see Modify and view script and step levels.

 |Replay the step||Click to replay the selected step only.|